-Beam Network - Checking Configuration
+Beam Network - Configuring

 When configuring your Beam to a network, a set of checks is performed prior to connecting to the Beam infrastructure.
 Below, you will find information on what that checklist includes and what you can do to ensure the connection to your preferred network is successful.